OutSystems/docs-odc/src/develop/ui/screen-templates-use/intro.md

 Screen Templates help you develop faster.
 For example, create a work order template and make it onto a Screen that shows the statuses of your project tasks.
 You can change the Screens by [dropping](<replace-data.md>) an Entity over the widget.
 When the Entity changes, Service Studio updates the user interface.

 Service Studio comes with the default Screen Templates that are based on the OutSystems UI Framework.
-You can [create your Screen Templates](<../screen-templates-create/intro.md>) as well.

 ![New Screen dialog with default Screen Templates](images/new-screen-window-mobile.png)